Nonlinear stability of extremal Reissner-Nordstr\"om black holes in spherical symmetry: Introduction

 To recover the bootstrap assumption \eqref{eq:boot-sf-intro} for the scalar field, we follow the general strategy outlined in \cref{sec:uncoupled}.
 We prove the estimates

 for $1\le \tau_1\le \tau_2$ and $p\in[0,3-\delta]$, and

 for $p\in[1,3-\delta]$.
 The choice of multiplier vector fields and lower order currents is inspired by work in the uncoupled case and \cite{luk2019strong}.
 We utilize a mix of ``dynamical'' (i.e., defined relative to the dynamical metric) and ``background'' (i.e., defined relative to the background extremal Reissner--Nordstr\"om metric $\bar r$) multipliers to minimize the number of error terms.
-The expansion \eqref{eq:Taylor-1} is used crucially to estimate nonlinear errors in the near-horizon region.
+The expansion \eqref{eq:Taylor-1} is used crucially to estimate nonlinear errors in the near-horizon region that are specific to the extremal case.
 Once \eqref{eq:intro-energy-1} and \eqref{eq:intro-energy-2} have been proved, decay is inferred by a standard application of the pigeonhole principle as in \cite{dafermos2010new}.

 The energy hierarchies are defined in \cref{sec:energy} and energy decay is proved in \cref{sec:decay-energy}.